theengs/app/docs/use/use.md

 ::: tip Note
 Android has drastically reduced the capabilities of apps to run in the background, as a consequence the Update interval set into the app may not be followed by the operating system.
+You may also have more regular results when the device is charging.
 :::

 ## iOS